NavalDhandha/NavalDhandha/README.md

 ## Featured Projects

+These projects may come from different domains, but they all support the same goal: turning raw operational data into trusted analytics products.

+I use them to show how I think through the full data lifecycle — ingestion, transformation, modeling, quality, reporting, and business decision support.

 ### Real-Time Ride Analytics Pipeline
 **Azure Event Hubs | Azure Data Factory | ADLS | Databricks | Delta Live Tables | Star Schema**